Recipe Difficulty: Medium

 You can use hummus so many ways.

 These Tofu Beef Crumbles are actually insanely good.
-I made them to use in my Creamy Lasagna Soup and they really mimic the texture of cooked ground beef.
-They taste great in my lasagna soup.
-Also great in tacos, taco salads, in a layered dip, in pasta sauces or soups or anywhere else you can think of!
+I made them to use in my Fajita Bowl & Creamy Lasagna Soup and they really mimic the texture of cooked ground beef.
+They are also great in tacos, taco salads, in a layered dip, in pasta sauces, soups or anywhere else you can think of!
 A block of tofu doesn't really go too far once you make this.
 I easily ate half a batch (1/2 block tofu) on my salad.
 So go ahead and double or triple the batch so you have lots.
+I usually do.
 Serving size depends how you are going to use it!

 How to use tofu beef?